From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 • CRR = 90%

 A good CRR depends on your specific industry, business model, and customer lifecycle.
 Below 80% indicates a significant amount of customer churn and suggests a need to improve your customer retention strategies.
+To track these metrics you can set up an SQL dashboard for real-time data updates.
 80% – 90% is considered an average score, suggesting moderate customer churn.
 Above 90% is considered a high score, signifying strong customer retention.

 1.4.
 Customer Complaint Rate